razterizer/Termin8or/README.md

 ---
 ## Header Files

+* `AABB` : A templetized (int, float) AABB class that can return a `Rectangle` object if needed.
+Used in `CollisionHandler` for broad-phase detection.
 * `ASCII_Fonts.h` : API for rendering text using FIGlet fonts and allows you to style your text with different colors.
 Supported FIGlet fonts are:
   * Larry3D.
   * SMSlant.